By Editor-In-Chief: SCOTT A. CAPESTANY

 There are a number of strategies to make your AFM experience effective and help make it an overall better experience for all, however these INSIDER TIPS could really help you move your career needle in the right direction.

-- HELP OTHERS FIRST – Make yourself available to help others first by bringing immediate and better yet, long term value to their companies or projects.
+- HELP OTHERS FIRST – Make yourself available to help others first by introducing long term value to their stakeholders, companies and/or projects.
 Whether you are a writer, producer, actor, musician, etc., set aside your own personal agenda and ask others “How can I help your project?”
 Watch their reaction?
 9 out of 10 times this will lead them to naturally helping you.

 - NAME DROPPING – The pros do not name drop.
 Let me say that again, the pros never (rarely) name drop.
 They may slide in a name now and them to validate whatever story you are telling them or pitching.
 Name dropping in this business instantly spotlights you as an industry amateur.